 Hayama’s oil works depict oddly distorted portraits of famous figures.
 Although Hayama’s portraits depict some of Hollywood’s most historic and glamorous faces, such as Elvis and Marilyn Monroe, these ominous interpretations bare almost no semblance to the icons they supposedly represent.
 Their faces, with droopy-eyes, bored, exhausted expressions and long amorphous rubber-like bodies provide the viewer with a new perspective of modern-day fatigue.
 Their peculiar expressions can be interpreted as a comment on how social media has overburdened all of us.

 Hayama has works in major collections around the world including the Contemporary Japanese Art Collection and the Taittinger Collection.
-His next major solo show FAME will take at Unit London on January 16th 2020.
+His solo exhibition FAME is currently on show at Unit London.